Mississippi Daily Fantasy Sports

 - Mississippi Gaming Commission

 Gambling Laws in Mississippi

 In the state of Mississippi, land-based casinos are legal, meaning that there are regulated establishments in the state as well as riverboat casinos.
 Some of these are now also allowed to accept sports bets.
-Daily fantasy sports are also allowed, with the state collecting revenue in the form of tax on the gambling companies.
+Similar to the gambling situation in many other states where the law is favorable to the DFS betting such as the fantasy sports in Illinois, Kentucky or Indiana, this kind of gambling is allowed here in Mississippi as well.
+The state is collecting revenue in the form of tax on the DFS gambling companies.

 However, there are no legal online casino sites; the only internet bets allowed in the state are required to be placed through portals only accessible on site.
 Online poker is treated the same.
 Read through the following sections to find out the specific situations for each form of gambling in Mississippi.